parthian-sterlet/sitega/README.md

 1. path to fasta files with sets of foreground and background sequences (the last symbol of path must be '/' and '\\' for Linux and Windows OS, respectively)
 2. fasta file with set of foreground sequences
 3. fasta file with set of background sequences
-4. maximal length of one LPD (default value 6)
+4. integer value, maximal length of one LPD (default value 6)
-5. length of motif (integer value respecting to a tested length L, this value is selected by the bootstrap cross-valiation test, see the previous paragraph)
+5. integer value, length of motif (integer value respecting to a tested length L, this value is selected by the bootstrap cross-valiation test, see the previous paragraph)
-6. size, the number of LPDs (a value is estimated in the bootstrap cross-valiation test, see the previous paragraph)
+6. integer value, size, the number of LPDs (a value is estimated in the bootstrap cross-valiation test, see the previous paragraph)
-7. k-mer length to take into account the sequence bias between foreground and background sequences (default 6, i.e. hexamer frequencies are involved)
+7. integer value, k-mer length to take into account the sequence bias between foreground and background sequences (default 6, i.e. hexamer frequencies are involved)
 8. path to output files (the last symbol of path must be '/' and '\\' for Linux and Windows OS, respectively)
-9. maximal peak length (default value is 3000)
+9. integer value, maximal peak length (default value is 3000)

 ## Set threshold for a model